lenesk/sokolova.dk/forberedelse-proeve-i-dansk-2-preparation-pd2.md

 You must be able to write and understand simple spoken and written Danish (A2 level is enough).

 ## What to expect from the course
 You will get training in all the components of PD2: reading comprehension, written expression, and oral communication.
 After the day's programme, you will be sent homework as well as course notes.
-The course required around 6 hours of regular self-study per week including submission of assignments in reading and writing.
+The course requires around 5-6 hours of regular self-study per week including submission of assignments in reading and writing.

 ## Teaching materials & practical information